contaware/py-docs-notes/README.md

     print(i)
 ```

-- The statements to break out of a loop and to jump to the start are: `break` and `continue`
+- Use `break` to break out of the loop and `continue` to jump to the start.

 The **range type** represents an immutable sequence of numbers used to loop: